 Under President Obama, policy toward North Korea remained mostly the same, but North Korean actions spurred the U.S. to action.
 Violating previous agreements, North Korea launched another missile with crashed into the Pacific in April 2009.
-In response the U.S. went to the U.N. to enforce harsher sanctions which were only partially agreed.
+In response, the U.S. went to the U.N. to enforce harsher sanctions, albeit they only partially supported by the U.N.
 North Korea responded by ousting nuclear inspectors and testing a nuclear device.
-This back and forth between the U.S. and North Korea went on with the U.S. imposing sanctions and North Korea retaliating with threats and actions such as arresting two American journalists and capturing South Korea fishing vessels.
-In 2010, North Korea bombed a South Korean naval ship as well as a South Korean island.
-Late 2011, Kim Jong-Un became the new leader of North Korea who despite agreeing in 2012 to suspend nuclear testing announced plans to launch a satellite (Henriksen, 2012)(Henriksen, 2012).
+The interplay between the U.S. and North Korea has continued in with sanctions and retaliations throughout the years.
+Late 2011, Kim Jong-Un became the new leader of North Korea who despite agreeing in 2012 to suspend nuclear testing announced plans to launch a satellite (Henriksen, 2012).

 Purpose and Hypotheses